cheminfo/eln-docs/docs/50_machine_learning/includes/visualization/README.md

 # Spectra visualization

-Numerous options are available to display the either all the spectra in the dataset or the selected spectra in the dataset.
+Numerous options are available to display either all the spectra in the dataset or only the selected spectra.

 ![selection](images/selection.png)